 Communicating the value of University of Maryland research is an essential component in our mission to achieve global impact, infuse knowledge, and improve human life.
-The Research Communicator Impact Award was established in 2015 to recognize researchers who take a proactive approach to sharing their research or opinions on research issues and policies with the public through op-ed style articles published in prominent news outlets and through self-produced videos and blogs.
+The Research Communicator Impact Award was established in 2015 to recognize researchers who take a proactive approach to sharing their research or opinions on research issues and policies with the public.

 The Research Communicator Impact Award is administered by the Division of Research and winners are selected by a committee of faculty and staff representing multiple disciplines.
 Distinguished University Professor Ben Shneiderman, of the computer science department and founding director of the Human-Computer Interaction Laboratory, initiated the award as part of his advocacy for broad communications about research.

 To be considered for the 2017 Research Communicator Impact Award, submissions must meet the following criteria:

 - Accessible to and intended for a broad, general public audience

 - Relevant to current topics, events, and issues of societal importance

 - Published or released between Jan.
 1, 2016 and Dec.
 31, 2016

 - Entry must be submitted by March 24, 2017

 - The following faculty are eligible for nomination: tenure track, professional, instructional, and research faculty.
 The primary appointment must be at the University of Maryland, College Park, and greater than or equal to 50 percent

 - Self-nominations and nominations by UMD peers will be accepted